qmk/qmk_firmware/users/bbaserdem/readme.md

 # Issues

-All features are too big for the 32kB bootloader, not good for planck.
+All features are too big for the 32kB bootloader.
-Biggest culprid is audio and rgb lights.
-It seems it comes down to one or the other.
+Offenders are audio and rgb lights; it comes down to one or the other.
+~The Proton board, and rev 6 should fix that.~

 # Credits

-I have previously written my keymap by myself before, but I rewrote it here, following @drashna's user folder.
-Heavily influenced/copied from there.
+I have previously written my keymap by myself before, but I rewrote it here, heavily inspired by @drashna's user folder.